camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-textract.md

 In this mode, you can configure several optional fields, such as setting up notifications when the processing is complete or defining specific output locations for results.

-For more details on the optional fields that can be configured during asynchronous execution, refer to [Asynchronous Execution Optional Fields](#asynchronous-execution-optional-fields).
+For more details on the optional fields that can be configured during asynchronous execution, refer to [asynchronous execution optional fields](#asynchronous-execution-optional-fields).

 ### Document Bucket

 Enter the **S3 Bucket** that contains the document to be processed.
 Ensure that the bucket has the correct permissions to allow Textract to access the document.

-### Document Path
+### Document path

 Enter the **S3 Document Path** to the file you want to process.
 This should include the full path from the bucket root to the document.
 Make sure the document path is properly structured and accessible by the Textract service.

-### Feature Types
+### Feature types

 Select one or more **Feature Types** from the following options: